turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 ## JavaScript Refactoring
 * 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
 Excellent usage of `fetch` and updates DOM based on results of network requests.
 Handles all scenarios for error handling.
 * 3: Class methods use array and object prototypes - for loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
 Great usage of `fetch` and updates DOM based on results in most scenarios, but may update DOM before a network request is complete.
 Handles some scenarios for error handling.
 * 2: Class methods use a mix of array and object prototypes and for loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 Uses `fetch` effectively for `GET` but does not implement `POST`.
 Has zero error handling and only `logs` errors if a network request fails.
-* 1: Application generates syntax error or crashes during execution.
-Uses original data files and does not utilize `fetch` at all.
+* 1: Application generates syntax errors or crashes during execution.
+Does not utilize `fetch` at all.

 ---